stat-lab/MOPline/README.md

 ### <a name="singularity"></a>(b) Run using singularity

-Other than MELT, which has license restrictions, the above 9 SV detection algorithms can be run using a singularity image container built using the Definition file (mopline.def) included in the package.
+Other than MELT and INSurVeylor (MELT has license restrictions) the above 9 SV detection algorithms can be run using a singularity image container built using the Definition file (mopline.def) included in the package.
+We expect to be run INSurVeylor using singularity image file (https://github.com/kensung-lab/INSurVeyor/releases) specific to INSurVeylor or installed using conda
 An image file (e.g., mopline.sif) is generated by the following command:
 ```
 singularity build --fakeroot mopline.sif mopline.def